Aeroluna/LunaCoopMod/README.md

 - Added Thor's High Impact Payload mode from Versus for single-target long-range damage.
 - Buffed Multi-Lock Weapons System upgrade to additionally affect the Thor.
-- Buffed Infernal Plating upgrade to additionally grant Thor armor and increase Hellbat/Hellion armor by 60.
+- Buffed Infernal Plating upgrade to additionally grant Thor armor and increase Hellbat/Hellion hp by 40.
 - Reduced 330m Barrage Cannon cast and finish time from 2 to 0.75.

 These changes should make Thors much more competitive.
 Increased Hellion/Hellbat health should make mineral dumping into them more efficient and make them more viable as a frontline.